dunhamlab/yEvoMutBrowser/README.md

 The yEvo Mutation Browser can be modified for studying and visualizing mutations in other organisms.

-The yEvo Mutation Browser is specific to _S. cerevisiae_ because of the constants set in the `R/organism.R` file:
+The yEvo Mutation Browser is specific to _S. cerevisiae_ because of the constants set in the `R/config.R` file:

+- **`PATH_TO_VCF_CSV`**: the path to the CSV file containing the default VCF CSV dataset to load into the web app on startup.
 - **`ORGANISM_GENE_INFO_PATH`**: the path to the CSV file with the information on all the genes in the organism being studied and visualized.
 - **`ORGANISM_CHROMOSOME_INFO_PATH`**: the path to the CSV file with the information on the chromosomes in the organism being studied and visualized.
 - **`ORGANISM_GENE_INFO_LINK`**: the link to a database with gene information.
 If this is set to `"NONE"`, then the "Learn about gene" button in the [Gene View](#gene-view) visualization will not appear.